Meet the MentorsPage address: https://www.mnsu.edu/sss/mentors.html

 Plans for after Graduation: After graduating with a Bachelor of Science in Social Work, work towards becoming a licensed social worker.
 I plan to start working and gain some experience as a social worker.
 After I become a licensed social worker, I want to continue my education and become a licensed graduate social worker and continue being a social worker as a career.

 Advice for first-year students: As a first-year student, one of the best thing is to be active.
 Be active, look at the opportunities that MNSU-Mankato gives us.
-MNSU-Mankato not only provide a good education, but has many other for example: RSOs, IMPACT, TRiO, etc. The college is also active on events and activities that are open to students to look forward to and enjoy.
+MNSU-Mankato not only provide a good education, but has many other for example: RSOs, Student Events Team, TRiO, etc. The college is also active on events and activities that are open to students to look forward to and enjoy.

 Why I chose to be a peer mentor: By being a peer mentor, I am not only benefiting TRiO's SSS program, but I am benefiting myself and the MNSU-Mankato students.
 I get to assist and advise students in assimilating to college.
 I also benefit myself as a peer mentor by staying active and communicating with other students.
 I get to build a strong connection through a program that once helped me accustomed to college.